SimplyKyra/SimplyKyraBlog/README.md

 the category will be assigned `.`
 * Your file names don't contain an extra period as I use a period to remove the extension from the filename.

 More information: I wrote two blog posts that go into this script in more detail if you're interested.
-One was just posted and the other will post next week.
 * [Quickly Generate a JSON Template Code Snippet for Your reMarkable](https://www.simplykyra.com/2021/03/31/quickly-generate-a-json-template-code-snippet-for-your-remarkable/) - goes over the directory and image organization I use along with the last half of the script that generates the JSON snippet.
 * [Quickly and Easily Upload Template Images to Your reMarkable](https://www.simplykyra.com/2021/04/07/quickly-and-easily-upload-template-images-to-your-remarkable/) - goes over the first half of the script that compresses the images and uploads it to your reMarkable.